alphanyx/Kohana-Smarty/readme.md

 This Example Class would load the view file in path

 	application/views/example/index.html

+Now is it possible to use the Variable $var in the template file.

+	{$var} // will print "Hello World!"

 Or in each other module directory with a view directory.